 Also, our focus on the bad stuff in NLP, personal development and coaching is logical – as we wish to fix our problems – and through that, achieve more well-being.

-But what would happen if we tried to become less miserable by enhancing the positive?
+What would happen if we tried to become less miserable by enhancing the positive?
 Fix our sadness, anxiety, fear and anger by thinking about our positive emotions and enhancing them?

 What would happen if we started to savor the emotions that are felt less clearly in the body?
 Meaning our positive emotions.
 Creating a positive chemical reaction in the body?